bronfman/buildup-ws-starter/README.md

 ## Once the new project is setup

 #### How to Create
-Update this project and set it to your own git repo.
 Update the readme to use your own project readme.
-Run `npm run create`.
+This will rename the bu-starter readme.md to setup.md and create a generic readme.md Run `npm run create`.

 #### How to build
 To build this project run `npm install` then `npm start`.
 The page will launch in your browser at `localhost:3000`